aiven/devportal/docs/products/kafka/kafka-connect/howto/snowflake-sink-prereq.rst

 * Create a Snowflake role
 * Grant the Snowflake role access to the required database

+Each of these steps are described in more details below.

 Configure a Snowflake key pair authentication
 ---------------------------------------------